sansin5982/Transcriptomics/chapters/Introduction.md

 significance of post-transcriptional control in evolution and complexity.

-In conclusion, these concepts form the bedrock of molecular biology, essential for understanding transcriptomics.
+These concepts—the central dogma, biomolecular structures, genes and genomes, RNA types, and gene regulation, with a spotlight on epigenetics—form the foundation of molecular biology.
+They are essential for understanding transcriptomics, which maps RNA to reveal gene expression dynamics.
+The expanded examples of epigenetics, from cancer to imprinting and environmental responses, highlight its pervasive role in shaping the transcriptome.